UCSF Brain Tumor SPORE

 Understanding how this approach can be combined with more established steady state H-1 MR spectroscopic imaging (MRSI) and conventional anatomic imaging is critical for improving patient care.

-Led by Sarah Nelson, PhD and Susan Chang, MD, the objective of this project is to combine hyperpolarized C-13 imaging and H-1 MRSI data to detect differences in dynamic and steady state metabolism in an effort to improve evaluation of treatment response in patients with GBM.
+Led by Janine Lupo, PhD and Susan Chang, MD, the objective of this project is to combine hyperpolarized C-13 imaging and H-1 MRSI data to detect differences in dynamic and steady state metabolism in an effort to improve evaluation of treatment response in patients with GBM.
 The research team will

 - Determine whether these imaging approaches improve the definition of residual tumor in patients with newly diagnosed GBM